 If you live in a neighborhood where many homeowners have swimming pools, your investment is probably solid.
 In fact, in those circumstances not having a pool might decrease your home’s marketability.

 Factors for people buying a home swimming pool are heavily determined by your local housing market and the condition of the pool.
-Others are the area of improvement that may increase money for the sale.
+Others are the areas of improvement that may increase money for the sale.
 An increase in home value will depend on a state like Florida where a pool adds value to a house’s cost.

 When it comes to installing an in-ground pool, the average cost will be between $35,516 and $65,067, according to Dan DiClerico, a remodeling and home expert at HomeAdvisor.

 The upfront average cost of a concrete inground pool is $40,000, while a vinyl pool is about $30,000.
-And a fiberglass pool is even cheaper, at approximately $28,250. according to DiClerico says there are other factors, like the size of the pool, that determine the cost of building an in-ground swimming pool.
+And a fiberglass pool is even cheaper, at approximately $28,250. according to DiClerico, there are other factors, like the size of the pool, that determine the cost of building an in-ground swimming pool.

 When we say swimming pool, we mean an in-ground pool — the permanent kind that requires a large hole to be dug in your yard, not the above-ground type that resembles a big tank.
 “In many markets, in-ground pools are preferred and above-ground pools do not increase the value of a home,” Melissa Zavala, a broker with Broadpoint Properties in San Diego, says.